Energy & Environment

 Stewarding Our Resources

 No one cares more about protecting our land than our farmers, foresters, and producers.
-Unfortunately, many are being weighed down by unrealistic and unworkable climate regulations by the Biden administration.
-In order for farmers to continue leading the way in innovation and protection of our valuable natural resources, we need to get government out of the way and allow farmers to do their jobs.
+Unfortunately, many were weighed down by unrealistic and unworkable climate regulations by the Biden administration.
+In order for farmers to continue leading the way in innovation and protection of our valuable natural resources, we need to get the government out of the way and allow farmers to do their jobs.

 • pushed back against the EPA’s unreasonable air quality standards and helped introduce a resolution of disapproval against the EPA’s overreaching rule.

-• I have continued to push back on the Securities and Exchange Commission’s (SEC) unprecedented attempt to place unworkable climate disclosures on our agriculture community.
+• I have pushed back on the Securities and Exchange Commission’s (SEC) unprecedented attempt to place unworkable climate disclosures on our agriculture community.

 • “This substantial reporting requirement would significantly burden small, family-owned farms with a new, complex and unreasonable compliance requirement, resulting in costly additional compliance expenses, reduced access to new business opportunities, and potential consolidation in the agriculture industry,” we wrote.
 “It is entirely possible for instance, that these reporting requirements could force producers to track and disclose granular on-farm data regarding individual operations and day-to-day activities in order to stay compliant with the companies that purchase their products.”